corradomonti/learnable-opinion-dynamics/README.md

 ## Model implementation

 In order to use our model, we provide [our implementation in `src/model`](src/model).
-To install it, clone this repo, install the dependencies, and then our model:
+To use our model on your data, just clone this repo, install the dependencies, and then our model:

 ```
 git clone https://github.com/corradomonti/learnable-opinion-dynamics.git